jeffpar/pcjs.v1/blog/2015/03/26/README.md

 ### Strict Equality

-Most sites will advise you to *never* use the "==" and "!=" JavaScript operators, because when they compare variables containing different data types, JavaScript will coerce one of the operands to a matching type, sometimes in unexpected ways.
+Many JavaScript websites will advise you to *never* use the "==" and "!=" JavaScript operators, because when they compare variables containing different data types, JavaScript will coerce one of the operands to a matching type, sometimes in unexpected ways.
 We can thank the early days of JavaScript for this feature, when it was trying to be extraordinarily forgiving of sloppy code.
 I'm not going to list all the odd results that can arise from JavaScript's operand coercion, because there are more than enough examples on the web already.

 To avoid unexpected type coercion, and thus unexpected matches and/or mismatches, the usual advice is to *always* use strict equality operators ("===" and "!==").